Mechi Multiple Campus: History

 With inauguration by Brigadier General Bhupalman Singh Karki, Mechi Multiple Campus was established on 12 Ashwin 2021 Bikram Samvat (BS) (i.e., 27 September 1964).
 With no private building for the next five years, classes in the early years took place only in the evening, in the premises of Bhadrapur Red Cross and Bhadrapur High School.
 The construction of college's physical infrastructure began to gather pace from 2024 BS (c.
 1967), (Note: Because Bikram Samvat leads the Gregorian calendar by 56.7 years, the CE year can be best approximated by subtracting 56.7 from the BS year and rounding it down to the nearest integral value.) and it took three years until completion.
 The college was relocated to its present place in 2027 BS (c.
 1970).

 The college celebrated its golden jubilee in the year 2071 BS.
 The golden jubilee was commemorated with programs and extra-curricular activities all year round, including a major three-day cultural event in Ashwin.
 Inaugurated by the then-President Ram Baran Yadav, who was the chief guest, the cultural event saw attendance from a host of alumni, donors, politicians, and national dignitaries—including the then-Governor of Nepal Rastra Bank Yuba Raj Khatiwada, the Nepali Congress leader Krishna Prasad Sitaula, and CPN–UML's Agni Kharel.

 The college began offering science programs from 2046 BS (c.
 1989).

 Campus

 The campus, which spreads over an area of 16 bighas (c.
 27 acres), (Note: The bigha is a local unit of land measurement, standardized to 72,000 square feet.) lies in a quiet, semi-urban area—about 1 km southeast of Bhadrapur Airport.
 The area is connected to Mechi Highway and Birtamod–Chandragadhi Road.
-The campus yard constitutes a canteen, a football and a cricket ground, a basketball court, a tea garden, a soil test lab, an administrative building, a FSU building, a boys' hostel, an under-construction girls' hostel, and two other major buildings—one devoted to the science faculty and the other for the rest.
+The campus yard constitutes a canteen, a football and a cricket ground, a basketball court, a tea garden, a soil test lab, an administrative building, a FSU building, a boys and girls hostel, and two other major buildings—one devoted to the science faculty and the other for the rest.
 A park featuring monuments of Province No. 1's five luminaries is being constructed inside the college premises.
 A second building for the science faculty is also under construction.
 The campus served as a quarantine center during the COVID-19 pandemic in Nepal.